 Beyond the boundaries of ski resorts, untouched powder and the promise of adventure beckon skiers, snowboarders, snowmobilers, mountaineers, and hikers into the backcountry.
-However, traveling in the backcountry is not without risk—25-30 people perish in avalanches each year in the United States alone.
+However, traveling in the backcountry is not without risk—25-30 people die in avalanches each year in the United States alone.
 Last season, an exceptionally weak snowpack in many popular backcountry zones has contributed to an increase in avalanche danger and fatalities.

 While avalanches are undoubtedly hazardous, they tend not to occur randomly.
-Cautious backcountry travelers can largely avoid avalanches with careful route planning and rational terrain management.
+Backcountry travelers can largely avoid avalanches with careful route planning and terrain management.
 This how-to article will point out a few ways that you can use maps as one tool to mitigate risk and help you avoid avalanches.

 Traveling in avalanche terrain is an inherently dangerous activity.
 You should not travel in avalanche terrain until you and your partners undergo avalanche safety training and are competent in the use of avalanche safety gear (beacon, shovel, probe).
 Maps serve as a supplement to avalanche safety training, not a replacement.